JohnnyCasasnovas/github-slideshow/_posts/0000-01-02-JohnnyCasasnovas.md

 layout: slide
 title: “Welcome to our second slide!”
 ---
 Your test.
-Changing to something else! :)
+Changing to something else! 😀 and additng a smiley now.
 Use the left arrow to go back!